Returning goods to the UK

 - the quality of the goods may cause risk to others

-Where goods are denied release onto the market, you may be able to rectify the issues locally, for example, by arranging relabeling in temporary storage.
+Where goods are denied release onto the market, you may be able to rectify the issues locally.
+For example, you could arrange relabelling using temporary storage.
+You can apply to operate a temporary storage facility.
 You should ask the relevant customs or market surveillance authority operating at the frontier (in the country of entry) for advice.

-If you’re unable to rectify the issues locally or decide not to use temporary storage, you must have the appropriate documentation and complete a full import declaration to return the goods.
+If you cannot resolve the issues locally, or you do not want to use temporary storage, you must have the appropriate documentation and complete a full import declaration to return the goods.

-If the goods you’re exporting from Great Britain are deemed a risk to public health, the border’s sanitary and phytosanitary authority will decide what happens to them – this often results in them being destroyed.
+If the goods you’re exporting from Great Britain (England, Scotland and Wales) are deemed a risk to public health, the border’s sanitary and phytosanitary authority will decide what happens to them — this often results in them being destroyed.

-Some commodities are subject to additional regulatory requirements, meaning you’d need to make a full import declaration when the goods return.
-You’ll need to meet additional requirements for goods:
+Some commodities are subject to additional regulatory requirements.
+This means you need to make a full import declaration when the goods return.
+You must meet additional requirements for goods:

 - covered by international conventions and commitments, such as: